There are a number of terms commonly used on the Straight Dope Message Boards, that are basically “in-jokes” or

 Invisible Pink Unicorn – The Invisible Pink Unicorn is the second of the SDMB deities (Cecil being the first), though not original to us.
 It is often referred to in Great Debates along these lines: 'There is as much evidence for God as there is for the Invisible Pink Unicorn."

 Junior Modding – When someone who is not a moderator asserts that something is a violation of SDMB rules.
 This usurps the role of moderators, who are the arbiters of rules and posting standards on the SDMB.
 At one end, “junior modding” is annoying and arrogant; at the other end, it’s a rules violation and warnable offense.
 (There are forms of “junior modding” that are helpful, such as making helpful suggestions to new posters, for example.)
 NOTE: If you see what you think is a rules violation, don’t make the judgement call yourself, but REPORT the post to a Moderator.

 MMP – Monday Morning Post.
 One of our posters used to do a rambling thread every Monday morning.
 I don’t know why he or she isn’t doing them anymore, but others have been stepping up to continue the tradition.
 Sometimes “Guest MMP” or “Member MMP”

 Mod Hats – Occassionally, a moderator enjoys getting involved in discussions as a participant.
 To distinguish when a moderator is making a formal statement based on the rules from his/her own personal opinions, he/she “puts on the Moderator’s Hat” to do the former, and so distinguishes the roles.
 (This is a custom elsewhere on the net, as well.)

 MPSIMS – Renamed to “Miscellaneous and Personal Stuff I Must Share” Mar 31, 2023.
-It was “Mundane Pointless Stuff I Must Share” is the name of one of the forums on the SDMB, although topics are not limited to the mundane or the pointless.
+It was “Mundane Pointless Stuff I Must Share”.
+The name of one of the forums on the SDMB, although topics are not limited to the mundane or the pointless.
 The forum description says, “For general discussion: from frivolous chatter to deep thoughts; from harmless diversions to life-changing announcements.”